-Troy University's eCampus was established as a comprehensive, educational unit of Troy University to allow and encourage any student, regardless of location, the opportunity to earn a fully accredited college education via eCampus.
-Since the inception, the eCampus has expanded to include different programs and methodologies to reach local students, working adults, and the military.

-The eCampus offers students the opportunity to attend both undergraduate and graduate programs and courses through a variety of non-traditional delivery means.
-Selected courses are offered through interactive videoconferencing.
-Classrooms using either digital microwave technologies or VTEL Interactive Videoconferencing technologies connect students in the cities of Troy, Montgomery, Phenix City and at many high schools in the Southeast Alabama area.
-Full degree programs are provided in an online format.
-Web-based courses integrate textual materials, graphics, audio, video, and facilitate faculty and student interactions.
+Troy University's eCampus was established as a comprehensive educational unit of the University to allow and encourage a student, regardless of location, the opportunity to earn a Troy University degree online.
+Since its inception, the eCampus has expanded to include degree programs to reach local students, working adults and the military.
+The eCampus offers students the opportunity to obtain both undergraduate and graduate degree programs and courses offered online.
+The online courses integrate textbooks with online materials, graphics, audio and video and facilitate faculty and student interactions.
 Specialized software is utilized.
 For more information, visit www.troy.edu/ecampus.